Check your boxes. Find out where to focus your trans-inclusive efforts on campus.

 __ __ If your office has its own nondiscrimination policy or diversity statement, be sure that it includes “gender identity/expression”

-__ __ Enable transgender students to have a preferred name on university documents (ID cards, class and grade rosters, directory listings, transcripts, diplomas, etc.) upon request.
+__ __ Enable trans students to have a chosen name on university documents (ID cards, class and grade rosters, directory listings, transcripts, diplomas, etc.) upon request.

 __ __ Enable transitioning students to change the gender on campus records upon request (i.e, without requiring proof that students have modified their bodies or changed their birth certificates or driver’s licenses).